• Thursday, October 09th, 2008

 - Purchase a higher capacity water filter if needed.

-- Purchase a food dehydrator that matches budget and needs.
-Useful only while electricity is available.
+- Purchase an electric food dehydrator that matches budget and needs.
+Purchase or make a solar dehydrator for use when electricity is not available.
 Start dehydrating.

 - Learn how to dehydrate food, about shelf life, and how to cook dehydrated food.